 Click titles below for more information.

-MICHAEL ROLLAND DAVIS is on the Board of the Virginia Waring International Piano Competition where he is Vice President of Productions.
-He produces all our events.
+MICHAEL ROLLAND DAVIS served on the Board of the Virginia Waring International Piano Competition as Vice President of Productions, and he produces all our events from 2015 through 2019.

 Michael was born in 1949 and has been involved in music since he was a child.
 He began studying the cello when he was eight and continued with that instrument as well as various other instruments through high school.
 At university he studied architecture and business administration.

 In 1969 he was inducted into the US Army and spent a year tour of duty in Viet Nam as a radio operator.